wp-plugins/tune-library/readme.txt

 == Changelog ==

+1. 1.1: Changed main function structure to print data directly as it parses track list instead of building large string in memory.
+This allows Tune Library to support large iTunes libraries.
 1. 1.0.1: Added new option to display black or white expand and collapse icons

 == Frequently Asked Questions ==